Stancoo/contrastive_loss/README.md

   <img src="pics/scratch_contrastive/9990_grt-rec_-1.6631.png" width=24% />
 </p>

-As it follows, the first 8 pairs of columns show a good recovery in all examples.
+As it follows, the first 8 pairs of columns show a good recovery in all four examples.
+Indeed, these are the main-group sequences and the weights were specifically optimized for them in the previous step.
+What is really interesting, is the evolution seen in the last two pairs of columns.